simonangel-fong/Note_Tech/container/kubernetes/security/admission_controller/admission_controller.md

 - `admission controller`

-  - used to intercept requests to the Kubernetes API server after authentication and authorization, but before the request is persisted in etcd, the cluster's data store.
+  - used to intercept requests to the Kubernetes API server after `authentication` and `authorization`, but before the request is persisted in etcd, the cluster's data store.
   - act as "gatekeepers" to enforce policies and ensure the integrity and security of the cluster.

 - Purpose: